 1955 - Winger Jack Cox died of a heart attack in Walton-on-Thames in Surrey.
 He signed from Blackpool for £150 in December 1897 and struck eighty times in 361 reds games, helping us to two League titles and the Second Division championship in his nine years at Anfield.
 He returned to the Seasiders to take over as Player/Manager in May 1909.

 1996 – Winger Ryan Kent was born in Oldham.
-He has so far made one senior reds appearance, in our FA Cup Third Round trip to Exeter City in January 2016.
-He is spending this season on loan with Rangers under Steven Gerrard.
+He made just one senior reds appearance, in our FA Cup Third Round trip to Exeter City in January 2016.
+He was sold to Rangers for £7m last September after a successful season on loan.

 Disappointment against the Cockerels